Gha7/T5_Capital-Bikeshare/README.md

 # Questions:
 - What are the most crowded days and what time was it?
 - What is the difference between registered and casual users?
-- If it is a working day, does the season affect the total users?
+- How does the season affect the number of users?
+- Did the low temperature in winter affect the registered users?
 #### Prediction Question:
 - Can we predict the total users based on season, day of the week, weather type, temperature and humidity?